AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 ### Users in my organization are already using IMS, do I still need to perform IMS migration?{#ims-migration-needed}

-There are 2 aspects in this migration: end-users migration and technical users migration (used in APIs in your custom code).
+There are 2 aspects in this migration: end-users migration (plus product profiles) and technical users migration (used in APIs in your custom code).

-If all your users (Campaign operators) are on IMS you do not need to perform this migration.
-However, you still need to migrate Technical users you might have used in custom code.
+If all your users (Campaign operators) are on IMS, you will still need to contact your Adobe Representative/Customer Support to plan Product Profiles Migration.
+You will also need to migrate Technical users you might have used in custom code.
 Learn more in [this page](ims-migration.md).

 ## Useful links {#ims-useful-links}